 SALES SUBJECT TO VAT REVERSE CHARGE

-Taxpayers in the sale of such products issue the invoice without VAT rate charged and shown with a note REVERSE CHARGE, which gives rise to an obligation for a settlement by a purchaser.
+It should be marked REVERSE CHARGE, which gives rise to an obligation for a settlement by a purchaser.

 Who is entitled

 - the supplier is a taxable person who does not benefit from the exemption from the tax (limit of PLN 200,000)